-Intrusive symptoms like flashbacks and/or nightmares: You may find yourself reliving the memory of the traumatic event or having nightmares about trauma.
+- Intrusive symptoms like flashbacks and/or nightmares: You may find yourself reliving the memory of the traumatic event or having nightmares about trauma.

-Avoidance symptoms: You might avoid thoughts or experiences that remind you of the traumatic event.
+- Avoidance symptoms: You might avoid thoughts or experiences that remind you of the traumatic event.

 Symptoms related to negative changes in thought or mood, which can include any of the following, among others:

-Persistent anger, sadness, or mood swings
+- Persistent anger, sadness, or mood swings

-Intense anxiety and difficulty relaxing
+- Intense anxiety and difficulty relaxing

-Feelings of guilt or shame, possibly including a sense that the trauma was somehow your fault
+- Feelings of guilt or shame, possibly including a sense that the trauma was somehow your fault

-Emotional numbness or lack of energy
+- Emotional numbness or lack of energy

 Some people also experience physical symptoms including headaches, digestive issues, and/or changes in eating or sleeping habits.

-Different types of PTSD
+Types of PTSD

 In this type of PTSD, symptoms begin more than six months after the traumatic event.

 For some people, the symptoms described above are accompanied by feelings of unreality, as if you were not actually present during the traumatic event and may not be present even in your current day-to-day life.
 This type of PTSD has its own clinical diagnosis and may be treated differently.

-Acute Stress Disorder: Acute Stress Disorder involves the same kinds of experiences and symptoms as PTSD, but it has a shorter duration of one month or less.
+Acute Stress Disorder involves the same kinds of experiences and symptoms as PTSD, but it has a shorter duration of one month or less.
 If this disorder lasts longer than one month, it becomes clinical PTSD.

-Collective trauma: Collective trauma is not a diagnosis, but rather a particular subset of traumatic experience that can often lead to PTSD.
+Collective trauma is not a diagnosis, but rather a particular subset of traumatic experience that can often lead to PTSD.
 Collective traumas apply to an entire group, community, or even nation, with individual reactions varying within the group.